PengBAI/project_algo_graphique/readme.txt

 /*******************************************************/

-Project is developped in Cdoe::Blocks under Sabayon
+Project is developped in Code::Blocks under Sabayon

 All rights reserved to Polytech Tours, 37200 France.